DanielSyntelix/step2-suricata-filebeat-SELKS-ubuntu-18-04-Public/README.md

-# THIS PROJECT HAS BEEN ARCHIVED!

-## I may revisit Suricata logs in the future, however I will likely focus on replacing the Filebeat and Logstash components with a more purpose built collector.

 # sýnesis&trade; Lite for Suricata

 sýnesis&trade; Lite for Suricata provides basic log analytics for Suricata IDS/IPS using the Elastic Stack.
 It is a solution for the collection and analysis of Suricata "eve" JSON logs.
 This includes alerts, flows, http, dns, statistics and other log types.